Skip to main content

 • Be specific when you can.
 More distinctive terms lead to better BM25 matches.

 • Use natural language for broad topics.
-The semantic engine excels at understanding intent.
+The semantic engine and the LLM reranker excel at understanding intent.

 Search operators and syntax